 Tip 4.
 Perform Exercise

 Reduce your chances of getting back pain with regular cardiovascular exercise.

 Tip 5.
 Support Your Back

 A comfortable seat that supports your back using a cushion or lumbar rolls can be useful

 Pilates and yoga classes can be a great method to exercise your core muscles as well as keep your spine flexible.

-The great news is that physical therapy can help in the event you do experience low back pain or stiffness.
+The good news is that physical therapy can help in the event you have a stubborn or worsening low back pain or stiffness.
 The most significant thing is to have your back accurately assessed and diagnosed to find out what's causing your back pain.
 Don’t take guidance from your next door neighbour or your gym instructor because all back pains are not the same.

 Physical therapists are specifically trained to properly evaluate your spine and determine a suitable treatment plan.
 We'll give you a rehabilitation program and also specific exercise recommendations to make sure you make a total recovery.